 Imipramine overdoseTofranil overdose; Janimine overdose

-Imipramine is a medicine used to treat depression.
-Imipramine overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Imipramine is a prescription medicine used to treat depression.
+Imipramine overdose occurs when someone takes more than the normal or recommended amount of this medicine.
+This can be by accident or on purpose.

-Imipramine is sold under various brand names, including:
+Imipramine is sold under many brand names.
+Some of these are:

 - Blurred vision